Summary of what I know and where to get more info…

 Creating Margin.
 Even if you’re not acutely reacting to triggers, chemicals in your environment may be “adding to your inflammation or histamine bucket” as it’s often described.
 In other words, your body may be responding and reacting imperceptibly, all the while leaving you less margin for daily living and other exposures.
 Meaning you’ll more easily and quickly reach a tipping point into feeling (more) terrible or even having a full on attack.
 Bottom line is the less the body has to process and/or react to, the better.

 Epigentics.
-Another huge factor to consider is epigenetics, the altering of gene expression by environmental chemicals.
-Certain chemicals are known to alter gene expression, which can increase disease risk, if not trigger diseases altogether.
+Another huge factor to consider is epigenetics, the altering of gene expression or function by environmental chemicals.
+Certain chemicals are known to alter gene expression or function, which can increase disease risk, if not trigger diseases altogether.
 Check out this article that summarizes how several classes of environmental chemicals have been proven to alter gene expression, causing epigenetic alterations.
 Epigenetics and Environmental Chemicals.
 Many of these chemicals are commonly found in varying degrees in our indoor air and water.
 For healthy robust people, these chemicals are obviously tolerable within the standard limits, but for those of us with specific genes, we may be much more at risk for triggering genes that can make our lives miserable.
 That’s the idea.
+Read more at Science-Based Medicine… What is Epigenetics?!

 Clean up your air!
-Look into getting indoor plants, removing outgassing materials and throw out anything with “fragrance” listed in the ingredients.
+The biggest thing is removing outgassing materials and throwing out anything with “fragrance” listed in the ingredients.

-Get indoor plants: NASA determined the best plants for cleaning up indoor air: Interior Landscape Plant for Indoor Air Pollution Abatement TLDR: Plants like peace lilies, draceana, and spider plants do the best job at sucking up common indoor air pollutants like formaldehyde and benzene.
-They can help lower the overall “load” of things your body may be reacting to or having to process.
+Get indoor plants: Ok so the indoor cleaning potential of plants might be negligible due to the quick air changes in your standard home, but they do seem to be great for mental health.
+Back in the day NASA determined the best plants for cleaning up indoor air (in hermetically sealed chambers): Interior Landscape Plant for Indoor Air Pollution Abatement TLDR: Plants like peace lilies, draceana, and spider plants do the best job at sucking up common indoor air pollutants like formaldehyde and benzene.

-Remove Memory Foam: Get rid of memory foam everything including pillows, mattresses and toppers.
-Even the healthier, certified ones still outgas fumes.
+Remove Memory Foam & Flame Retardants: Get rid of memory foam, and especially any foams that contain flame retardants (in California all furniture had to meet flame resistance standards prior to 2013 so they are ubiquitous in upholstered furniture and mattresses sold throughout the USA).
+For bedding I suggest scrutinizing everything including pillows, mattresses and toppers.
+Even the healthier, certified foams still outgas fumes and might be triggering.
 I write about my mattress saga so you don’t have to have one: The Hunt for a MCAS Friendly Mattress.

 Improve Your Water Quality!
 Especially depending on where you live, your water district or local pipes might not be providing you with clean enough water.
 Reverse osmosis (RO) water purification is the best way to go to remove chemicals including chromium 6, arsenic, barium, copper and lead.
 At our last home we installed the very affordable APEC ROES-50, and now we use a local water shop to fill up our own 5 gallon jugs (it is Southern California).
-And no, Brita and PUR water filters don’t filter adequately enough.
+And no, Brita and PUR water filters don’t filter enough to remove all these pernicious chemicals.

 Talk Therapy & EMDR: EMDR (eye movement desensitization and reprocessing) is for the inevitable post traumatic stress these conditions lay on you, and is the most magical thing I’ve experienced.
 I wouldn’t have guessed I had PTSD, thinking it was for only for those like legit combat veterans, but it’s not.
 Feeling like you’re dying and being terrified is something I’m continually faced with, and the natural consequence is PTSD.
 Beyond the acute attacks, I don’t know who wouldn’t benefit from therapy, let alone those of us dealing with life altering chronic illness.
 There is a lot to grieve from your old life, and a lot of coping and acceptance.
 I would not feel as good as I do without my phenomenal therapist.